 One hundred and twenty one years of continuous use had finally come to an end.

-In 1989 Barrow Hill Engine Shed Society had been formed with the intention of saving from demolition the Roundhouse on the site of the soon to be closed British Rail engine shed.
+In 1989 Mervyn Allcock formed the Barrow Hill Engine Shed Action Group (later to become the Barrow Hill Engine Shed Society) with the intention of saving the Roundhouse from demolition, on the site of the soon to be closed British Rail engine shed.

 Behind the scenes this preservation attempt was going on but no visible signs to the passer-by were evident.
 In fact quite the opposite since following closure in 1991 the site was by now suffering heavily as a result of vandalism and neglect.
 In fact it was starting to appear ready for demolition.